avsahay/avsahay-portfolio/assignment3.md

   vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>

-To incorporate the legend, I then built the solution in Tableau.
+To incorporate the legend, I then built the solution in Tableau which allowed me to categorize each record by streaming platform too.
+While the colors of the bar no longer match the logos exactly, they are explained by the legend.
 A cool feature is that the legend allows users to highlight the matching data, which strengthens the story of Netflix's dominance by the metric of total minutes viewed.
+I also updated the subtitle to clarify which year the data was collected.
+I was able to preserve the pop-ups that include more information for each program.

+This solution tells a better story with the data.